A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: Abstract

 \section{Abstract}

-The anticlustering problem is to partition a set of objects into $K$ equal-sized anticlusters, such that the sum of distances, or dissimilarities, within anticlusters is maximized.
-In that each anticluster reflects the diversity of the entire set of objects.
-The anticlustering problem is NP-hard.
-We focus on anticlustering in Euclidean spaces, where the input data is tabular with each object represented as a $D$-dimensional feature vector.
-The dissimilarities or distances are measured as squared Euclidean distances between the respective vectors.
-Applications of Euclidean anticlustering include social studies, particularly in the field of psychology, $K$-fold cross-validation in which the goal is for each of the $K$ folds to be a good representative of the entire dataset, creating mini-batches for stochastic gradient descent in neural network training, and finding balanced $K$-cut partitions.
+Anticlustering is an NP-hard combinatorial optimization problem that consists of partitioning a set of objects into equal-sized groups called anticlusters such that the objects in the same anticluster are as dissimilar as possible and thereby representative of the entire set of objects.
+Here we study the case where the dissimilarity metric is the squared Euclidean distance between the respective feature vectors.
+Applications of Euclidean anticlustering include social studies, cross-validation, creating mini-batches for stochastic gradient descent, and finding balanced $K$-cut partitions.
 In particular, machine-learning applications such as mini-batch generation involve million-scale datasets and very large values of $K$, making scalable anticlustering algorithms essential.
-Existing algorithms are either exact algorithms that are only capable of solving small-sized instances, up to 100 objects, or heuristic algorithms among which the most scalable algorithm is an exchange-based heuristic called \texttt{fast\_anticlustering}.
-We propose here a new algorithm, the {\em Assignment-Based Anticlustering} algorithm (\ABA) that scales to very large instances.
-In a computational study, it is shown that \ABA~outperforms \texttt{fast\_anticlustering} in both solution quality and running time.
-Furthermore, \ABA~scales to instances with millions of objects and hundreds of thousands of anticlusters within reasonable running times, which is beyond what \texttt{fast\_anticlustering} can manage.
-As a balanced $K$-cut partitioning method for tabular data, \ABA~is shown in the experimental study to be far superior to the well-known METIS method, both in solution quality and running time.
-We also present an adaptation of \ABA~to {\em anticlustering with categories}, where objects from each category must be equally represented in every anticluster.
-In this setting, \ABA~again achieves superior results compared to the known methods of \texttt{fast\_anticlustering} and a recent integer linear programming model.
-The code of the \ABA~algorithm is available at \href{https://github.com/phil85/aba}{GitHub}\footnote{https://github.com/phil85/aba}.
+We propose a new algorithm, the Assignment-Based Anticlustering (\ABA) algorithm, that scales to instances with millions of objects and hundreds of thousands of anticlusters within seconds to minutes, which is far beyond what existing anticlustering methods can manage.
+We demonstrate here, via an extensive computational study, that our algorithm outperforms existing anticlustering methods in both solution quality and running time.
+This is so also for anticlustering with categories.
+For the related problem of balanced $K$-cut partitioning, our algorithm is superior to the well-known \METIS~method.
+The code of our algorithm is available on GitHub.